 Meet the Owner/Designer:

-Eighteen years ago, Candice Gwinn moved to New Orleans from suburban Atlanta with a bag of vintage clothese and $5,000.
+Nineteen years ago, Candice Gwinn moved to New Orleans from suburban Atlanta with a bag of vintage clothes and $5,000.
 She opened Trashy Diva with a partner in a small shop on Decatur Street.

 In 1999, Candice launched the Trashy Diva clothing line, a collection of vintage-inspired frocks featuring a long silk and satin 1930s-style dress and coat.
 The collection was met with much success and led Candice to expand the collections featuring vintage-inspired styles from the 1930s, '40s, and '50s ranging from size 0 to 24.
 Her design inspiration not only comes from vintage clothing but also from Trashy Diva customers and the 30 women she employs.

-Today, there are five Trashy Diva stores located throughout New Orleans, including two dress stores, two lingerie stores, and a shoe store.
-More than 75 boutiques worldwide carry the Trashy Diva clothing line.
+Today, there are five Trashy Diva stores located throughout New Orleans, LA, including two dress stores, two lingerie stores, and a vintage store.
+Trashy Diva has also opened a new clothing store and lingerie boutique in the Poncey-Highland neighborhood in Atlanta, GA.
+Read more about our Trashy Diva boutiques here.
+More than 50 boutiques worldwide carry the Trashy Diva clothing line.
 Additionally, online sales have been booming since trashydiva.com went live in 1997.

 Each piece is both timeless and ageless with inspiration taken from antique and vintage clothing with a strong emphasis on feminine styles that flatter a variety of body types.
 We strive to bring back fine details that are rarely seen in clothing today.
 Most of our clothing is not “hand made," but you find that each piece has a one-of-a-kind feeling.
 You might see the clothing and think “vintage reproduction, but it is most often from the case."
 We base many of our styles on vintage, but we totally fashion each style to be above all else flattering, which usually means weeks of re-fitting the garments and re-cutting patterns.
 We use only fine fabrics in our garments PERIOD (why use anything but the best?).
 We suggest dry cleaning for all of our garments.
 We produce exceptionally well-made clothing at attractive price points for customers of all ages.